-2023 NBA Draft Lottery Simulator: Wizards would have good problem with No. 2 pick
+2023 NBA Draft Lottery Simulator: Scoot Henderson falls into Wizards laps at No. 3

 With the Wizards set to have the eighth-best odds in the May 16 NBA Draft Lottery, we at NBC Sports Washington are running through the different scenarios.
 The idea is to simulate what the draft board could look like when they are on the clock on June 22 and examine the decisions they may have to make.

-Here is a look at the possibility they get the second overall pick...
+Here is a look at the possibility they get the third overall pick...

 Lottery simulation results